Crypho/cordova-plugin-secure-storage/README.md

     </platform>
 ```

-## iOS 7 Support
+#### iOS 7 Support

 iOS 7 is supported without ``WhenPasscodeSetThisDeviceOnly`` option.

-How to test the plugin using iOS7 simulator:
+How to test the plugin using iOS 7 simulator:
  * Download and install Xcode 6 into a separate folder, e.g. /Application/Xcode 6/
  * Run ``$ xcode-select --switch  <path to Xcode6>/Contents/Developer``
- * Build Cordova app with the plugin and run it in iOS7 simulator
+ * Build Cordova app with the plugin and run it in iOS 7 simulator

 #### Android